Clivern/Poodle/README.md

 For more info how to create an API service definition, [please check this file.](/misc/service_definition.toml)

+## Upgrade Notes

+To upgrade from version `1.x.x` to version `2.x.x`, It is recommended to delete the remote github gist and poodle will sync changes in a new proper way.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Poodle is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.